-In that passage above, Jesus is telling us to ask God to send out people to share the Gospel.
+Here we have Jesus is telling us to ask God to send out people to share the Gospel.
 For the world is full of people who are lost and in desperate need to know him as their Savior.
 Therefore, we need to bring the gospel message to them so that they may have eternal life as well.
 And let's also remember that Jesus himself prayed not only for his disciples, but for us who will believe their report.
 For Jesus said: “Neither pray I for these alone, but for them also which shall believe on me through their word; that they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us: that the world may believe that thou hast sent me.”
 (John 17:20-21) So again, this is a call for action on our part today as well.

 Paul said to Timothy: “First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
-(1 Timothy 2:1-2 NASB) So, first and foremost, we as a church are to pray for EVERYONE.
+(1 Timothy 2:1-2) So, first and foremost, we as a church are to pray for everyone.
 This would not only be for loved ones and friends, but for government officials and for those who hate us and mistreat us as well.
 For Jesus said: “But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.”
 (Matthew 5:44-45)

 For it’s true that our God is a miracle working God who can open the eyes of the most stubborn heart.
 Therefore, let’s take the time to always be in an attitude of prayer, asking God to work and intervene not only in our own lives, but the lives of others as well.
 Amen.